htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 available RAM.
 HTCondor will not directly enforce a RAM utilization limit on either slot.
-If a shared resource enforcement capability is needed, it is possible to write a policy that will evict a job that over subscribes to shared resources, as described in :ref:`admin-manual/ep-policy-configuration:*condor_startd* policy configuration`.
+If a shared resource enforcement capability is needed, it is possible to write a policy that will evict a job that oversubscribes to shared resources, as described in :ref:`admin-manual/ep-policy-configuration:*condor_startd* policy configuration`.

 Dividing System Resources in Multi-core Machines